MarviB16/CVSP-Object-Detection-Historical-Videos/README.md

     path/to/some_folder/groundtruth			<-- Contains the darknet groundruth (Output of OpenLabeling) path/to/some_folder/groundtruth_voc		<-- Contains the voc groundtruth (Output of OpenLabeling)

-**Optionally**: The standard image input format is .png, if .jpg is used, adapt the code **Optionally**: By standard the darknet groundtruth is filtered, so only civilian, soldier and civil vehicle is annotated, if you use a different dataset or want to train with all classes, remove or comment this section.
+**Optionally**: The standard image input format is .png, if .jpg is used, adapt the code (Cell 3 line 39 and cell 4 line 30)

+**Optionally**: By standard the darknet groundtruth is filtered, so only civilian, soldier and civil vehicle is annotated, if you use a different dataset or want to train with all classes, remove or comment this section.

 ### Second, run the script: